Ahrimaan/OpenCV-MotionDetection/README.md

 how many conturs to use if motion is detected (usually 900)

 ### --fps
-which frameraete to record , you have to experiment around depedning on your cam (i have 10 as a default)
+which framerate to write the file , you have to experiment around depending on your cam (i have 15 as a default)

 ### --format
 which format for recording (DIVX, XVID, MJPG, X264, WMV1, WMV2)